 But what if you wish to continue using lavender-based products yourself?

 If you use lavender oil in a diffuser, you need to follow several precautions.
-Make sure that you use it in a room where your cat doesn’t spend most of the time.
+Lavender flowers are often used in essential oil extraction, which can have therapeutic properties, but ensure you use it in a room where your cat doesn’t spend most of the time.
 Or at least not while the diffuser is working; keep it well aerated and don’t let your cat rub against it.

 The lavender scent is very strong, so normally cats will try to avoid it anyway.
 However, there is still the risk that the diffuser will leave tiny droplets that the cat might lick or rub against.